Three weeks from today, the dynamics in our house will change.

 The Number One Question I Get From People

 These are undoubtedly odd times that we are were living.
-As we inch closer and closer to Grant’s move-in date, the number one question asked is, “Is Grant still going to Baylor?”
+As we inch closer and closer to my son’s move-in date, the number one question asked is, “Is your son still going to Baylor?”

 The answer is always yes.
 Not one time over these past few months have I ever thought otherwise.